Table of Contents

 Yale University | An introduction

-A 300-year-old alumni network, teachers who continue to make breakthroughs in their fields, and people attending classes from all over the world – Yale is a dream come true for a student.
-Yale University courses are known for being uber cool and mind-boggling, ranging from unique options like Glass Blowing, Extraterrestrial Life, or even Egyptian Coffin Texts!
-Yale is famous for its rivalry with Harvard, is one of the few Ivy League schools in America.
-The Yale University courses, which tend to stand out from the crowd, continue to attract students interested in history, politics, finance, engineering, and science.
-And if you’re dreaming of attending classes with them, you should start by reading this blog.
+Can you imagine a 300-year-old alumni network, teachers who continue to make breakthroughs in their fields, and people attending classes from all over the world—Yale is a dream come true for any student.
+Yale is famous for its rivalry with Harvard and is one of America’s few Ivy League schools.
+The Yale University courses, which stand out from the crowd, continue to attract students interested in history, politics, finance, engineering, and science.

 What is Yale known for?

-Founded in 1701, Yale is one of the oldest and most elite universities in the world.
+Founded in 1701, Yale is one of the oldest and most elite universities globally.
 Being a part of the famous Ivy League, Yale has an incredible reputation for both education and research.
 But that’s not all Yale has to offer.

-- Students are offered financial aid so they can study at Yale irrespective of their economical background
+- Students are offered financial aid so they can study at Yale, irrespective of their economic background.

 - A global alumni network that is 300 years old and always willing to help both old and current students!